Hey-Programmers/learn-javascript/03_loops/A_loops_exercise/README.md

 foo();
 ```

 Write the below code into a file named `snippet-4.js`.
-Make a prediction for it will print.
+Make a prediction for what it will print.
 Run it.

 ```js
 // snippet 4